This blog post is based on our video 'Winter Sun'. You can watch the video here.

 So we book our flights and spend two weeks on a beach before returning to the same cold, dark and wet routine, with only our memories, our jet lag and an unseasonal tan.

 It’s easy to justify the carbon output because sun makes us happy.
-But is all this jet-setting just masking the problem, rather than dealing with it?
+But is all this jet-setting just contributing to the problem?

 It’s a conversation we had with Paul Powlesland, a barrister at Ely Place Chambers and the founder of Lawyers for Nature.
 He had been a regular winter sun-seeker, and while he knew this was adding a huge amount to his carbon footprint, he’d always felt that need to get away somewhere warm.